-Killed in the line of duty | 2 Georgia communities mourn 2 fallen law enforcement officers who died within hours of each other
+2 Georgia communities mourn 2 fallen law enforcement officers who died within hours of each other

 'He made a world of a difference.'

-Sheriff Reginald Scandrett described Desai is a man who truly loved his job.
+Henry County Police Chief Mark Amerman described Desai is a man who truly loved his job.
 He said Desai has been in law enforcement since 2004 and started in corrections.

 He described Desai as an officer who talked to everyone the same way - whether he was going to arrest them or help them.